-- Policy 3.2: Decisions regarding the issuance of development permits will be based upon coordination of the development requirements included in this plan, the land development regulations, and the availability of necessary public facilities needed to support such development at the time needed to serve the development. - Objective 4: The County shall maintain a Concurrency Management System (CMS) as a part of the land development regulations which shall ensure that the impacts resulting from the issuance of final development permits shall not result in a reduction in the adopted level of service for the affected public facilities as established in this element.
+- Policy 3.2: Decisions regarding the issuance of development permits will be based upon coordination of the development requirements included in this plan, the land development regulations, and the availability of necessary public facilities needed to support such development at the time needed to serve the development. - Objective 4: The County shall maintain a Concurrency Management System (CMS) as a part of the land development regulations which shall ensure that the impacts resulting from the issuance of final development permits shall not result in a reduction in the adopted level of service for the affected public facilities as established in this element. - Policy 4.1: The County shall maintain a CMS as a part of its land development regulations.
+The CMS shall incorporate provisions which shall require that the level of service standards for the following public facilities are met prior to the issuance of a final development permit: roads, sanitary sewer, potable water, solid waste, drainage, mass transit, parks and recreation and public school facilities.

-- Policy 4.1: The County shall maintain a CMS as a part of its land development regulations.
-The CMS shall incorporate provisions which shall require that the level of service standards for the following public facilities are met prior to the issuance of a final development permit: roads, sanitary sewer, potable water, solid waste, drainage, mass transit, and parks and recreation and public school facilities. - Policy 4.2: To ensure that public facilities and services to support development are available concurrent with the impacts of development, the CMS shall require that the following minimum standards by satisfied: - a.
-At the time a Concurrency Reservation Certificate (CRC) is issued, the necessary solid waste, drainage, sanitary sewer and potable water and public school facilities must be: - 1. in place and available to serve the new development; or - 2. guaranteed in an enforceable development agreement, pursuant to Section 163.3220, F.S., or development order issued pursuant to Chapter 380, F.S., to be in place and available to serve the new development at the time a certificate of occupancy is issued. - b.
+- Policy 4.2: To ensure that public facilities and services to support development are available concurrent with the impacts of development, the CMS shall require that the following minimum standards by satisfied: - a.
+At the time a Concurrency Reservation Certificate (CRC) is issued, the necessary solid waste, drainage, sanitary sewer andpotable water facilities must be: - 1. in place and available to serve the new development; or - 2. guaranteed in an enforceable development agreement, pursuant to Section 163.3220, F.S., or development order issued pursuant to Chapter 380, F.S., to be in place and available to serve the new development at the time a certificate of occupancy is issued. - b.
+School facilities necessary to achieve and maintain the established level of service standard must be in place or under construction within three years of the issuance of final subdivision or site plan approval. - c.
 For parks and recreation facilities, one of the following must be met: